Progressive brand group restructured

 Commitment plus transparency

-The Premium brand group aims to increase the transparency of its financial reporting.
+The Progressive brand group aims to increase the transparency of its financial reporting.
 For instance, Lamborghini published its operating return on sales (ROS) for the first time.
 In fiscal year 2021, this key performance indicator reached 20.2 (16.2) percent, which is more than twice as high as in 2018.
 Alongside the figure itself, the company presented its strategic return target: Lamborghini aims to achieve an ROS of over 25 percent from 2030.
 Until then, the company is targeting an operating return on sales of between 22 and 25 percent.

 The Lamborghini strategy is founded on a strong brand that is authentic, unexpected and bold.
 In addition to series-production vehicles, the model portfolio features what the company calls “few-off models”: exclusive and highly customized small-series vehicles such as the Lamborghini Sián Roadster.5 Add-on services such as the “ad-personam” program, offering customers maximum customization options, also play an important role.